ska-sa/katgpucbf/misc/xbgpu/README.md

 If the F-Engine simulator needs to be run, the SPEAD2 C++ library needs to be installed.
 The following steps must be followed in order to do this:
+1. sudo  apt-get install autoconf libboost-all-dev libibverbs-dev librdmacm-dev libpcap-dev
-1. pip install pycparser jinja2
+2. pip install pycparser jinja2
-2. cd /3rdparty/spead2
+3. cd /3rdparty/spead2
-3. ./bootstrap
+4. ./bootstrap
-4. ./configure
+5. ./configure
-5. make
+6. make
-6. sudo make install
+7. sudo make install

 The SPEAD2 C++ install and the katxgpu module install run different programs and as such the once can be installed without the other.